goonstation/goonstation/README.md

 For our auto-generated code documentation, visit our code docs!
 There's some good guides for portions of our codebase, and you can familiarize yourself with our various helpers.

 [<img src=".github/assets/code.png" alt="Code Documentation" width="150" align="left">](https://hackmd.io/@ZeWaka/gooncode)
 To contribute code to the game, please read our code guide.
-It details specific DM syntax we encourage in our codebase, goes into useful things, and some performance-oriented technical discussion.
+It details specific DM syntax we encourage in our codebase, useful things, and some performance-oriented technical discussion.

 [<img src=".github/assets/sprites.png" alt="Spriting Guidelines" width="150" align="left">](https://hackmd.io/@ZeWaka/goonsprite)
 To contribute sprites to the game, please follow our spriting guidelines!
-It goes into detail about the various things we try to keep consistent across all of our sprites, such as perspective and outlining.
+It details the various things we try to keep consistent in our sprites, such as perspective and outlining.

 [<img src=".github/assets/maps.png" alt="Mapping Guidelines" width="150" align="left">](https://hackmd.io/@ZeWaka/goonmap)
 To contribute maps to the game, please follow our mapping guidelines!
-This details the required pieces for a map submission.
-If you do not follow these, your map may be rejected and ineligible for resubmission for a month.
+This details the **required** pieces for a map submission.

 ## INFO